aakashrawat1910/Project-Orchestration-and-Scaling/README.md

-Here's a comprehensive `README.md` for your **Project on Orchestration and Scaling using MERN with Microservices**, designed to be detailed yet beginner-friendly.

----

 # 🧱 MERN Microservices Orchestration & Scaling Project

 This project demonstrates how to build, containerize, orchestrate, and scale a MERN stack microservices application using **Docker**, **AWS (ECS/EC2/EKS)**, **Boto3**, **Jenkins**, and **ChatOps**.